nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-* `editStudent 1 s/A0221111L e/johndoe@example.com` Edits the student number and email address of the 1st person to be `A0221111L` and `johndoe@example.com` respectively.
+* `editStudent 1 s/A0221111L e/johndoe@u.nus.edu` Edits the student number and email address of the 1st person to be `A0221111L` and `johndoe@u.nus.edu` respectively.
 * `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Delete a student: `deleteStudent`